okfn-brasil/querido-diario-comunidade/docs/en/source/understanding/related-projects.rst

 Related Projects
 ###########################

-With Querido Diário handling the heavy and innovative work of collecting, storing, and making thousands of municipal gazettes available, get to know projects that already use our data.
+With Querido Diário handling the heavy and innovative work of collecting, storing and making thousands of municipalities gazettes available, get to know projects that already use our data.

 `Querido Diário\: Technologies in Education`_
 ************************************************